 Also, we have thoroughly enjoyed watching movies on Plex in the virtual world as you can basically expand your VR screen a large as you want it.
 Download the Plex Media player and place it on the wall in theater in your Windows Mixed Reality Portal home.
 This is the future of media consumption, a gigantic flat screen TV wherever you want it … remarkable.
 Just beware of the giant round forehead bruise from extended use of your VR headset.

 I Have Everything I Need … How Do I Get Virtual Reality Running On An iMac Pro?

 Ok … now you know what you need to have an awesome VR experience on an iMac Pro.
-It’s time to plug in your computer, plug in your eGPU, plug in your VR Headset, install Boot Camp and Windows 10, install the Windows Mixed Reality Portal and SteamVR, and download Google Earth VR, Space Pirate Trainer, and Plex.
+It’s time to install Boot Camp and Windows 10, plug in your VR Headset, install the Windows Mixed Reality Portal and SteamVR, and download Google Earth VR, Space Pirate Trainer, and Plex.
 Here are some tips and tricks to getting it all up and running on your iMac Pro:

-5. INSTALL WINDOWS MIXED REALITY PORTAL: this is very easy and a complete guide can be found [here].
+Step 4: INSTALL WINDOWS MIXED REALITY PORTAL – this is very easy and a complete guide can be found [here].
+This app is free.

-7. INSTALL GOGGLE EARTH VR, SPACE PIRATE TRAINER, AND PLEX: a) download Google Earth VR from the Steam Store [here], b) download Space Pirate Trainer from the Microsoft Store [here], and c) download Plex Media Player from the Microsoft Store [here]
+Step 6: INSTALL GOGGLE EARTH VR, SPACE PIRATE TRAINER, AND PLEX – a) download Google Earth VR from the Steam Store [here], b) download Space Pirate Trainer from the Microsoft Store [here], and c) download Plex Media Player from the Microsoft Store [here]

 That’s it!!!
 You are now ready to enjoy high-end Virtual Reality on your iMac Pro.
 Venture on!